zeecoder606/Data-Augmentation/README.md

     dominate

 # Testing
- Put all the input images to transform in /seed_data/test_in
+ place all the input images to transform in /seed_data/test_in

  Put all the target images, to which the input image is transformed in seed-data/test_out.